DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.2.11.
 Maximizing S3 Read/Write Performance
 - Chose regions for S3 buckets based on placing storage close to your users, to reduce network latency, and distance from your operations center (DR scenarios.)
+- Currently (as of Q4 2020) S3 Read performance is 3500/requests a second to add data, 5500/requests to retrieve data (TDJ Quiz #5)
 - If the request rate for reading and writing objects to S3 is extremely high, then you can use hash keys or random strings to prefix the object's name.
 In such cases, the partitions used to store the objects will be better distributed and therefore will allow better read/write performance on your objects.
 - If your S3 data is receiving a high number of GET requests from users, you should consider using Amazon CloudFront for performance optimization.
 By integrating CloudFront with S3, you can distribute content via CloudFront's cache to your users for lower latency and a higher data transfer rate.
 This also has the added bonus of sending fewer direct requests to S3 which will reduce costs.
 For example, suppose that you have a few objects that are very popular.
 CloudFront fetches those objects from S3 and caches them.
 CloudFront can then serve future requests for the objects from its cache, reducing the total number of GET requests it sends to Amazon S3.
 - <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html "> More information on how to ensure high performance in S3</a>